 5 tips for writing an effective corporate travel policy

 There’s a lot to consider when arranging business travel, so it makes sense to have a robust corporate travel policy in place.
-Setting out all the relevant procedures will help keep your employees safe while reducing your business’s travel expenses.
+Setting out all the relevant procedures will help keep your employees safe while working to reduce your business’s travel spend.

-Some key steps to creating your ideal company travel policy include:
+Some of the key steps to creating your ideal company travel policy include:

 1. Defining your objectives

-These could include keeping costs down, ensuring employees are safe and comfortable, and helping them make travel decisions.
+These could include keeping costs down, ensuring employees are safe and comfortable, and helping them make decisions on their travel.

-Consider the most common destinations for your business travelers and the best ways to get there.
+Consider the most common destinations for your business travellers and the best way to get there.
 Are there specific needs or considerations related to your company’s activities?

 3. Giving your employees options